kairos-io/tpm-helpers/README.md

 ## Remote Attestation with KMS

-This library provides a complete implementation for remote attestation with a Key Management Service (KMS) using TPM-based cryptographic proofs.
+This library provides a complete implementation for remote attestation with a Key Management Service (KMS) using TPM-based cryptographic proofs over WebSocket connections.
 The flow supports both initial enrollment and subsequent verification seamlessly.

 ### Overview

 The remote attestation flow allows a machine to:
 1. **Prove its TPM identity** to a remote KMS
 2. **Demonstrate boot state integrity** via PCR measurements
-3. **Ensure request freshness** using server-generated nonces
-4. **Obtain decryption passphrases** securely
+3. **Obtain decryption passphrases** securely over a WebSocket connection

-The client doesn't need to know whether it's the first time contacting the KMS (enrollment) or a repeat visit (verification) - the same flow works for both.
+The client doesn't need to know whether it's the first time contacting the KMS (enrollment) or a repeat visit (verification) — the same flow works for both.

 ### Security Guarantees

 - **TPM Identity**: Endorsement Key (EK) proves requests come from a genuine TPM
 - **Key Binding**: Attestation Key (AK) is bound to the specific TPM chip
 - **Boot State Verification**: PCRs 0, 7, 11 prove system integrity hasn't changed
-- **Freshness**: Server nonces prevent replay attacks
+- **Connection Security**: WebSocket connection provides session binding and prevents replay attacks
-- **Cryptographic Proof**: TPM quotes sign PCR values + nonce with the AK
+- **Cryptographic Proof**: TPM quotes and credential activation provide cryptographic proof of TPM ownership

 ### Usage